One Day in Brussels: An Expert’s Guide to Brussels in a Day

 The statue is probably not the most amazing thing to see in Brussels but you’ll probably want to quickly snap a picture of it as you stroll around the city center.

-Have a beer at The Delirium Cafe
+Have a Beer at The Delirium Cafe

 One of the most well-known and iconic beer bars in Brussels, the Delirium Cafe is a must for beer lovers.
 A day in Brussels wouldn’t be complete without a glass of beer, even non-alcoholic beer counts.